Get,

 Many people tend to fear garlic due to bad breath.
 But garlic extract is known to increase the levels of insulin available for diabetics.
 It has thereby been proven to reduce the levels of blood sugars.

-35. Healthy fats
+35. Healthy Fats

 These are foods such as avocados, nuts, and salmon, tuna, trout and olive oil.
 They all contain monounsaturated fats that help lower insulin resistance.

-36. Chia seeds
+36. Chia Seeds

 Chia seeds are minute dark, seeds with nutty flavours.
 They are rich in healthy fats, vitamins, fibre, and antioxidants.
 One of the studies published in ‘Diabetes Care’ found out that Chia seeds play a role in improving blood sugar.
 Also, it reduces the chances of heart diseases occurring in type-2-diabetic patients.

-37. Chili peppers
+37. Chili Peppers

 Capsicum is known to be cultivated for thousands of years and used for food, medicine and also for decorative purposes.
 The effectiveness of chilli peppers as medicine is that they can activate the transient receptor vanillin.
 This receptor is associated with neuropathic and inflammatory pain, anxiety and how our bodies process fats.
 It’s also an important insulin regulator.
 This study has led to the production of extracts aiming at pharmacological strategies to treat medical conditions such as diabetes.